The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 Journey to Gokyo Ri Peak

 The Gokyo Ri trek begins in Lukla (2,840m), reached by a scenic 30-45 minute flight from Kathmandu or Manthali.
 After a short tea stop, the walk officially starts with an easy 6.2km trek to Phakding (2,610m), taking around four hours.
 This gentle first day helps you ease into the trail before the tougher climb toward Namche Bazaar on Day 2.
+The trail starts to become more challenging in the coming days.
+You will trek on rugged terrain and barren landscape.
+Similarly, the altitude gain further makes the journey to Gokyo Valley demanding.

 Days later, the journey reaches its climax at Gokyo village.
 The climb to the summit of Gokyo Ri (5,357m) typically begins in the early pre-dawn hours.
 It requires approximately 1.5 to 2.5 hours of strenuous uphill hiking.
 At this extreme elevation, the thinning oxygen significantly slows your pace, requiring a slow, rhythmic “Sherpa step” to navigate the steep, rocky terrain before reaching the top.
 Make sure to use headlamps and wear good layers of clothes to stay warm during the ascent.